gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###2.9.7
+* Added: It is now possible to add repeatable fields to bundles.
+Props @anteprimorachr

 ###2.9.6
 * Fixed: #276: Adding a sidebar shows a blank white box